-During this time of year, weather throughout Kentucky and Indiana change daily.
+During the late winter, weather throughout Kentucky and Indiana change daily.
+Giving a signal that the seasonal allergy season is upon us.
 As temperatures reach above 50 degrees, plants begin to bloom and release pollen into the air.
 Those with seasonal spring allergies will usually start to see symptoms in early March and last through May.
 It’s important to start preparing for allergies now before pollen reaches peak spring allergy levels.

 What are Spring Allergies?

 Those with allergies in the spring are typically allergic to pollen that begins to appear in the air.
 We started seeing tree pollen, one of spring’s main offenders, back in the early weeks of February.
 In the latter part of the season, we will begin to see grass pollen, and the combination can make the spring a miserable time for allergy sufferers.

 While the exact cause of allergies is not known, an allergy occurs when your immune system produces antibodies when exposed to harmless foreign matter.
 Your immune system is mistaking allergens like pollen and dander for dangerous substances and fighting off them off with the “immunoglobulin E” or IgE antibodies.
 These produce histamine that can cause the allergic reaction and the telltale symptoms of allergies.

 Spring allergy symptoms are typical of respiratory allergies, these include:

 - Itchy or Watery Eyes